ToneProof creates secure registry records and uses patent-pending wood-grain signatures to help identify and verify qualifying instruments over time.

 Trusted by musicians, collectors, builders, and shops who value provenance, documentation, and long-term confidence.

 Check whether an instrument already has a ToneProof registry record.
-Enter a Seal Code or compare a wood grain image against the registry.
+Enter a Seal Code or, if signed in, compare a wood-grain image against the registry.

 Check RegistryCreate a secure ToneProof registry record with instrument identity details, archive images, condition notes, and optional wood-grain signature capture when visible.

-Start Registry EnrollmentBook a guided ToneProof review session to strengthen registry confidence, document condition, review identity details, and support resale or insurance documentation.
+Start Registry EnrollmentBook a guided ToneProof Verification Service session to strengthen registry confidence, document condition, review identity details, and support resale or insurance documentation.

 Learn About VerificationWhen visible, wood-grain signatures can be captured during Registry Enrollment or a Verification Service session to support future registry checks.